-There will be two written examinations at the end of the first year leading to an AS qualification.
 Three papers at the end of the second year will examine your knowledge of the whole course leading to an A-Level qualification.

 These papers will also test your knowledge of practical work.
 There will be an initial assessment test at the beginning of the course to establish whether you will need to practice some particular skills essential to achieve your potential at A-Level.

 As a result, you may also be asked to attend a science support course to bring you up to speed in relevant topics.

 Some of our subjects are subject to standard entry requirement and some have additional requirements.
 Please see below: